marcoemrich/schools_of_tdd_dojo/handout/setup.md

-# Setup: Seven schools of TDD
+# Setup: Schools of TDD

 Please create a local setup that you can work with during the entire workshop.
 You can bring a programming language and a tool of your choice.